 Emerald Tree Boa

 They live in tropical rain forests and wetlands.
 The emerald tree boa is often found alongside rivers but isn't dependent on open water.
 The areas in which they live receive usually more than 1500 mm of annual rain, and range from sea level up to 3300 ft (1000) m in altitude.

 The Emerald tree boa snake can reach about 79 inches or 2 meters in length.
 The head is large and somewhat flat, the body is laterally flattened and somewhat triangular in shape, and the tail is prehensile.
 Female emerald tree boas are usually larger in size, but males have larger spurs.

 The dorsal skin is emerald green, (therefore its common name) in color with a white triangular patch pattern of regular distribution.
 In the ventral region, the skin is yellowish or whitish.

-The juvenile snakes have some varying color but are usually red-brown, orange or yellow, only gaining the characteristic and beautiful emerald green adult coloration at about six months of age.
+The juvenile snakes have some varying color but are usually red-brown, orange or yellow, only gaining the characteristic and beautiful emerald green adult coloration at about 4 to 6 months of age.
 They have vertical pupils like those of cats.

 With proper care, the Emerald tree boa can reach well over 20 years when in captivity, but on average they tend to live for about 15 years in the wild.
 The emerald tree boa is preyed upon by birds of prey.
 The Guinean crested eagles (Morphnus guianensis) is the only known predator of the emerald tree boa.

 Being non-venomous snakes these snakes kill their prey by constriction, holding them with their mandibles and wrapping the body around them, immobilizing and squeezing the prey until it dies from asphyxiation.